w3f/General-Grants-Program/grants/speculative/zeroknowledgeidentity.md

     **Constraints**: Both A and B need EDG to send txs

-    1. A needs to send tx to get into SMT group
+    1. A needs to send tx to get into Sparse Merkle Tree group
     2. B needs to send tx to prove he knows A's secret in the group

     Problem that can't be solve, how does B get EDG without exposing his identity?
 Someone else needs to do so on B's behalf